 Can I skip a payment on all of my loans at once?

-Can I skip a payment on my credit card?
+Can I skip a payment on any of my loans?

 - Real Estate Secured Loans